Any shareholder receives a share certificate at the time of its investment in a company.

 There are various occasions in which a Hong Kong company may issue share certificates to its shareholders:

-It is strongly advised to keep the share certificates of a company at a safe place.
+It is strongly advised to keep the share certificates of a company in a safe place.

 On the contrary a share certificate only evidences the ownership by a shareholder of a certain number of shares at a certain point in time.